piperpchem/piper/posts/case-studies-virtual-physical-chemistry-laboratory/index.md

 ---
 <img src="case-studies.webp" width="40%" align="right" style="padding-left: 10px;"/>

-Publisher&rsquo;s description: This textbook provides a unique instructional resource in experimental Physical Chemistry with case studies based on data taken from the scientific literature.
+This textbook provides a unique instructional resource in experimental Physical Chemistry with case studies based on data taken from the scientific literature.
 Platform-independent software that generates individualized data sets for student practice and assessment is included.
 Case Studies in the Virtual Physical Laboratory can be used to

 -   Create online virtual laboratory courses in Physical Chemistry.
 -   Supplement instruction in the lecture hall.